SHJavaheri/File-Organizer/README.md

 ### **"Windows protected your PC.
 Microsoft Defender SmartScreen prevented an unrecognized app from starting.
 Running this app might put your PC at risk."**

 This is due to me not having a CSC (Code Signing Certificate).
 This simply means that I cannot put my own signature on the program just yet, causing Windows to be unfamiliar and distrust this application.
 This is a normal security precaution for newly distributed applications.
-Please be assured that `file_organizer.exe` is completely safe.
+Please be assured that `Sortify.exe` is completely safe.
 To run it, click on "More info" and then select "Run anyway."